Gardener Soul

 What is the Task After Transplanting?

 You have to water thoroughly to let the soil settle around the roots.
-Cover the ground around the trunk with organic mulches with 3-6 inches depth.
+Cover the ground around the trunk with organic mulch with 3-6 inches deep.
 Keep the mulch an inch or two away from the trunk.
 Using hay, straw, dry leaves, or rotted compost is a great idea.
 Don’t use mulch that has a basic pH because Azaleas love acidic soil.

 Water the Azalea regularly after newly planted.
 It is essential to water the plant daily for at least two weeks after transplanting to keep the plant healthy.